galensheen/react-iframer/README.md

 # react-iframer
-react component for iframe with message transfer
+react component for iframe with message transfer and standard